 When an embryo has chromosomal abnormalities, a healthy pregnancy cannot develop

 Our Nashville fertility specialists can help you understand how chromosomal abnormalities impact your chances of having a viable pregnancy.
-Chromosomal abnormalities in an embryo is a common cause of miscarriage and IVF failure.
+Abnormalities in an embryo is a common cause of miscarriage and IVF failure.

 The most common chromosomal abnormality

 The most common chromosomal abnormality is aneuploidy, the presence of too many or too few chromosomes in a cell.
 Aneuploidy can cause early miscarriages and failed IVF cycles due to implantation failure and chromosomal birth defects.
 These abnormalities can be inherited or “de novo,” meaning they are new to the person.